Elliott R. Corbett: Alta (Teta) Corbett

-Born 26, May 1918 in Dunthorpe, Portland, Oregon.
-She "set off on her next great adventure" on 28 August 2017 [aged 99] at Sequim, Washington.
+Born May 26, 1918 in Dunthorpe, Portland, Alta died on August 28, 2017 (aged 99) at Sequim, Washington.
 She attended Riverdale School, and Smith College.
 Nature was important in her life.
 She was a horseback rider, fly fisher and poet.
 In her early twenties she made solo ascents of the Pacific Northwest's mountains, Mount Rainier, Mount Hood, Mount Adams, the Three Sisters and Mount St. Helens.
-During World War II she first worked in the US War Department for Air Branch G-2 and on its formation she transferred to the Women Airforce Service Pilots, the WASP, where she flew as a Squadron Leader.
-She married Ralph Russell Thomas on 8 June 1961 in Portland Oregon starting married life on the Oregon Coast.
+During World War II, she first worked in the US War Department for Air Branch G-2 and on its formation she transferred to the Women Airforce Service Pilots, the WASP, where she flew as a Squadron Leader.
+She married Ralph Russell Thomas on June 8, 1961 in Portland.
 Later, they self built a house and farm in Sequim, Washington, on the Olympic Peninsula.
 In 2010, the WASP were recognised for service during WWII, and at 92, she was awarded the Congressional Gold Medal in Washington, D.C.
 They had two daughters Deborah Thomas McGoff and Caroline (Kelly) Ladd Thomas.